-As a Monmouth County divorce lawyer, I am regularly asked the question: "Can I remove money from a joint account at the beginning of our divorce case?"
+As a New Jersey divorce attorney, I am regularly asked the question: "Can I remove money from a joint account at the beginning of our divorce case?"

 Answer: "Yes.
 But unless we are talking about a relatively small amount of money, don't."